tomartushar181-debug/Supply-Chain-Analysis-Project/README.md

 ---

-## Machine Learning

-A Random Forest Classification model was used to predict delayed orders.

-**Model Accuracy:** **74%**

-The model helps identify orders that are at high risk of being delivered late before shipment.

----

 ## Business Recommendations

 * Improve shipping operations.
 * Review shipping methods with high delay rates.
 * Reduce payment processing delays.
 * Improve planning during high-demand periods.
-* Use the machine learning model to identify high-risk orders.
 * Monitor delivery performance regularly using dashboards.

 ---